OutlandishUnicycle/Discollect-App/_PRESS-RELEASE.md

 List your possessions.
 Contact the interested party.
 Have it all collected.
 Minimum effort required!

 "Here at Discollect, we're vested in helping people make their lives less complicated, more manageable, happier.
-Every item discollected is one less thing demanding effort from you, and one happier member of your local community." - Jordan The Hitman Chong
+Every item discollected is one less thing demanding effort from you, and one happier member of your local community." - Jordan Chong, Co-Founder Discollect

   "I've discollected so much junk from my garage that I can actually park my car in there again!"
 Abraham, Miami FL